JJ/cv/Readme.md

 * This template uses XeLaTeX, not the standard LaTeX.
 So `sudo apt-get install texlive-xetex`
 * Besides, XeLaTeX seems to use `biber`, not BibTeX.
 So `sudo apt-get install biber`
-* I have tried to use Georgia as a default font and not include Math XITS.
+* Default font has been changed to Goudy BookLetter 1911.
+You'll have to install.
+I took out XITS Math but the fallback font was not instaled either, so you'll have to install it.
 * You will also have to install `texlive-fonts-extra` and `texlive-math-extra`

 Sounds like hard work for a resumé, right?
 Well, you will have to do it only once and then you can use all the time you want.
+I haven't managed to make it work for older versions of Ubuntu, though.

 ## About